 Investments are stated at fair value.
 The fair value of publicly traded securities is based upon quoted market prices and net asset values.
-For other securities, for which no such quotations or valuations are readily available, fair value is estimated using values provided by external investment managers.
+For other securities, including those held at the equity method, for which no such quotations or valuations are readily available, fair value is estimated using values provided by external investment managers.
 These can consist of private equity investments, limited partnerships, mutual funds, fund of funds and hedge funds, and are recorded at approximate fair value as determined and approved by the managers or valuation committees of the alternative investments based upon judgments, which include, among other factors, restrictions affecting marketability and operating results.